first65/w3w-ruby-wrapper/README.md

   * `input` The full or partial 3 word address to obtain suggestions for.
 At minimum this must be the first two complete words plus at least one character from the third word.
   * `language` A supported 3 word address language as an ISO 639-1 2 letter code.
 This setting is on by default.
 Use false to disable this setting and receive more suggestions in the sea.
   * `n_results` The number of AutoSuggest results to return.
 A maximum of 100 results can be specified, if a number greater than this is requested, this will be truncated to the maximum.
 The default is 3.
+  * `focus` A location, specified as a latitude,longitude used to refine the results.
+If specified, the results will be weighted to give preference to those near the specified location in addition to considering similarity to the suggest string.
+If omitted the default behaviour is to weight results for similarity to the suggest string only.
   * `n_focus_results` Specifies the number of results (must be <= n_results) within the results set which will have a focus.
 Defaults to n_results.
 This allows you to run autosuggest with a mix of focussed and unfocussed results, to give you a "blend" of the two.
   * `clip-to-country` Restricts autosuggest to only return results inside the countries specified by comma-separated list of uppercase ISO 3166-1 alpha-2 country codes (for example, to restrict to Belgium and the UK, use clip_to_country="GB,BE").
   * `clip-to-bounding-box` Restrict autosuggest results to a bounding box, specified by coordinates.